A base image factory. Here's what's in the image.

 Dual darksite mirrors

-RPM mirror (~900 packages) for CentOS/RHEL.
-APT mirror (~2,700 packages) for Debian.
-Both baked into the ISO.
+RPM mirrors for CentOS/Rocky/RHEL.
+APT mirrors for Debian/Ubuntu.
+All baked into the ISO.
 Full transitive dependency closure.
 Nothing downloaded at deploy time.
+Arch and FreeBSD require internet.

 ZFSBootMenu EFI